 Contractors use drywall in homes and commercial spaces to construct wall and ceiling surfaces.
-It is also known as wallboard, sheetrock or gypsum board.
+Drywall is also known as wallboard, sheetrock or gypsum board.

-Across US homeowners report spending $1.5-2.2 per square foot to install drywall.
-This includes all materials and labor to both hang and finish the drywall, so that a contractor can paint it.
+Across US homeowners report spending $2.75-$4.20 per square foot to install drywall in a small room about 200 sq. ft.
+This includes materials, labor for both hanging and finishing the drywall (joint compound of seams and screw holes) as well as sending, so that a contractor can paint it.

 Contractors should use the longest possible drywall sheets, as this can save money on both materials and installation time.